espdev/csaps/README.md

 ## Smoothing univariate data

-You can use 'UnivariateCubicSmoothingSpline' class for uivariate data smoothing.
+You can use `UnivariateCubicSmoothingSpline` class for uivariate data smoothing.

 ```python
 import numpy as np